torvalds/linux/Documentation/trace/rv/deterministic_automata.rst

 For the C representation in kernel, see::

   De Oliveira, Daniel Bristot; Cucinotta, Tommaso; De Oliveira, Romulo Silva.
-Efficient formal verification for the Linux kernel.
+Efficient formal verification for the GNU/Linux kernel.
 In:
   International Conference on Software Engineering and Formal Methods.
   Springer, Cham, 2019. p.
 315-332.